earthly/earthly/release/apt-repo/README.md

 ## Release steps

-Once earthly has been released to github, visit https://github.com/earthly/earthly/releases to determine the latest version:
+Once earthly has been released to GitHub, visit https://github.com/earthly/earthly/releases to determine the latest version:

     export RELEASE_TAG="v0.0.0"